-Additionally, the A330 is the first widebody aircraft qualified for Required Navigation Performance – Authorisation Required (RNP-AR), which enables it to access airfields located in challenging terrain and with limited navigational infrastructure.
+Additionally, the A330 includes navigational upgrades such as Airborne Traffic Situation Awareness (ATSAW), which leads to shorter routings, optimised flight levels and more precise approaches.
+The A330 was also the first widebody aircraft qualified for Required Navigation Performance – Authorisation Required (RNP-AR), which enables it to access airfields located in challenging terrain and with limited navigational infrastructure.
 This also allows operation with reduced weather minima and contributes to schedule reliability and positions the A330 for the next generation of Air Traffic Control.

-Thanks to its robustness and its proven reliability, maintenance programme intervals have been continuously escalated, based on experience since the A330’s entry in to service.
+Thanks to its robustness and its proven reliability, maintenance programme intervals have been continuously escalated, based on experience since the A330’s service entry.

-The latest changes bring the aircraft’s “A Check” at 800 flight hours and the structural check to 12 years, leading to a total maintenance cost reduction of 21 per cent since the launch of the A330 program.
+The latest changes bring the aircraft’s “A Check” at 800 flight hours and the structural check to 12 years, leading to a total maintenance cost reduction more than 20 per cent since the launch of the A330 program.